lakejs/lake-docs/reference/toolbar.md

   `config`

   A key-value object containing configuration options.
-For more details, see the [Toolbar config](/reference/toolbar-config.md) page.
+See the [Toolbar config](/reference/toolbar-config.md) page for details.

-* Return value:

-  A new `Toolbar` object.

 ## Instance properties